tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 * phi(7): 7 is prime, therefore phi(7) = 6
 * phi(10): the prime factorization of 10 is 2 * 5, therefore phi(10) = (2 - 1) * (5 - 1) = 4 and the totative numbers are 1, 3, 7, 9

-**Congruence** is defined as: a≡b(modn)a≡b(modn) means that a and b have the same remainder when divided by nn.
-In other words, a and b are congruent modulo n.
-The two numbers are "equivalent" in some modular system.

 Euler's Theorem: if a and n are coprime then a ** phi(n) ≡ 1 mod n